-Mounting on the wall with two screws through the rear side of the cabinet.
-Screws are enclosed in the package.
+Mount on the wall with two screws through the rear side of the cabinet.
+Screws are included.

 AHAlife is committed to help you live a conscious and inspired life.

 Many of the items you discover here are exclusive to AHAlife, which is what makes our community of designers and artisans so special.